Schmakus/ioBroker.lightcontrol/README.md

 Light control of lamps from various manufacturers

-!!!
-Alpha Version !!!
-Only for testing!
+## Adapter in Development-Mode!
+Do not install!!!

 [Deutsche Beschreibung hier](docs/de/lightcontrol.md)

 [English Description here](docs/en/lightcontrol.md) --> in Dev

 ## Changelog

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### **WORK IN PROGRESS**

-* (Schmakus) initial release
+-   (Schmakus) initial release

 ## License

 MIT License

 Copyright (c) 2022 Schmakus <schmakus@gmail.com>